aa29zzjj/Project-2-Client-Server/README.md

 3. As you did in Task 2, use a proxy design to encapsulate the communication code.

-Produce a screen shot illustrating a successful execution and submit the screenshot in the description folder as described at the end of this document.
+:checkered_flag:**On your single pdf, make a copy of your client and label it clearly as "Project2Task3Client".**

+:checkered_flag:**On your single pdf, make a copy of your server and label it clearly as "Project2Task3Server".**

+:checkered_flag:**Take a screenshot of your client console screen.
 Show three different clients interacting with the server using three distinct ID&#39;s.
+Each client will perform one addition, one subtraction, and finally a get request.
+It will also show the client being stopped, and re-run a second time with get requests from each of the three clients.
+On your single pdf, label this screenshot as "Project2Task3ClientScreen".**

+:checkered_flag:**Take a screenshot of your server console screen.
+It will show each visitor's ID, the operation requested, and the value of the variable being returned.
+On your single pdf, label this screenshot as "Project2Task3ServerScreen".**

 ## Task 4 Use the IntelliJ Project Name "Project2Task4"

 0. This is almost the same task as Task 3.
 The only difference is you will use TCP rather than UDP.
 Make the necessary modifications to EchoServerTCP.java and EchoClientTCP.java so that they behave the same way as does your solution to Task 3.
 Rename these files "RemoteVariableClientTCP.java" and "RemoteVariableServerTCP.java".

+1. As in Task 3, be sure to use a **proxy design** to encapsulate the communication code.
+This requires a re-organization of the code but it is important to separate concerns.

 EchoServerTCP.java from Coulouris text